dsanekov/BookLibraryProject/README.md

 # Book library project
-Libraries web application.
+Library CRUD web application.
 You can register new readers, change their data, give them books.
 You can also create and edit books, and assign a book to a reader.

 ## Technology stack